fat-dragon/web/content/post/unix.md

-The result was a small operating system that Brian Kernighan jokingly referred to as "UNICS", a pun on "Multics" that was allegedly a portmanteau of "Uniplexed Information and Computing Service", but since it vaguely sounded like "eunuchs" also somewhat basely referred to as, "a castrated version of Multics": the times were not known for their enlightened sense of humor.
+The result was a small operating system that Brian Kernighan jokingly referred to as "UNICS", a pun on "Multics" that was allegedly a portmanteau of "Uniplexed Information and Computing Service", but since it vaguely sounded like "eunuchs" it was also somewhat basely referred to as, "a castrated version of Multics": the times were not known for their enlightened sense of humor.

 Much interesting work was done on this small machine, including the invention of a language called "B", which was a cut-down version of BCPL used as a systems language.
-However, the PDP-7 was too constrained of an environment to do much interesting computer science on, but enough had been done that the nascent group could successfully lobby Bell Labs management to approve the installation of a DEC PDP-11/20 minicomputer for operating system research and development.
+However, the PDP-7 was too constrained of an environment to do all that much computer science on, but enough had been done that the nascent group could successfully lobby Bell Labs management to approve the installation of a DEC PDP-11/20 minicomputer for operating system research and development.
 By this time marketing had caught wind of the work